Julia Farr Centre: 2020: Closure

 The facility was closed in April 2020, and in July the state government invited suggestions from the public via an online "YourSay" questionnaire whether the property should be sold or repurposed into a new facility.
 Proceeds from sale of the building has to go towards something which is stipulated by South Australians with disability, as per the terms of the trust.

 In April 2021 Highgate Park was put up for sale on the open market, with the proviso that any proceeds would be "used to benefit South Australians living with disability".
-Minister for Human Services, Michelle Lensink, is the sole trustee of the trust that owns Highgate Park, the Home for the Incurables Trust.
+Minister for Human Services, Nat Cook, is the sole trustee of the trust that owns Highgate Park, the Home for the Incurables Trust.
 The government agency Renewal SA has been appointed to manage the sale.

+The site was sold in early 2024.
+It was revealed that the buildings will be refurbished.
+The buildings will be a retirement home.

 Repurposing Old Buildings

 Various development proposals for the Fisher Building fell through after its sale in 2003 and the building, which had meanwhile become the target for vandals and graffiti artists, was sold to Living Choice and demolished in 2011 to make way for a five-storey retirement complex.

-The Gosse Building, on the corner of Fisher and Highgate Streets, has been operated as a student residence since 1997, known as Gosse International Student Accommodation.
-The seven-acre site, which includes a 9-story hospital building, a chapel, an administration building, and four acres of green space and car parks, was advertised for sale in early 2021 by Renewal SA, but as of December 2021 the managers and residents of Gosse are fighting to save the building from inclusion in the sale package.
+The Gosse Building, on the corner of Fisher and Highgate Streets, has been operated as a student residence since 1997, known as Gosse International Student Residence.
+The seven-acre site, which includes a 9-storey hospital building (Highgate Tower), a chapel, an administration building, and four acres of green space and car parks, was advertised for sale in early 2021 by Renewal SA, but as of December 2021 the managers and residents of Gosse International Student Residence are fighting to save the building by offering to purchase it separately from the rest of the Highgate Park site.

-In July 2021, the building was temporarily reopened by the SA government as a COVID-19 vaccine centre.
+In July 2021, the Highgate Tower hospital building was temporarily reopened by the SA government as a COVID-19 vaccine centre.